Pricing

 A few things to know before we get into the details:

-- Per-location pricing.
+• Per-location pricing.
 Weave bills by physical office.
-Multi-location practices need to ask for a per-location quote — volume discounts exist but aren't published.
+Multi-location practices need to ask for a per-location quote — and third-party reviewers note that per-location rates and volume discounts aren't published.5

 For relative context: Weave's per-month range puts it roughly in the middle of the dental patient engagement market, between RevenueWell on the lower end and Solutionreach on the higher end.
 Our dental software pricing guide has the full vendor-by-vendor comparison.